Annastacia-dev/typescript-basics/README.md

 # Typescript-basics

-This is a collection of TypeScript examples that I've created to help me learn the language.
-I'm using the examples to help me learn the language and to help me understand how to use TypeScript in my own projects.
+A collection of TypeScript examples that I've created to help me learn the language.

 ## Installations